Build A Cybersecurity Risk Assessment Process Funnel

 1. Industry Best Practice

 As a cybersecurity expert, your time is valuable.
 Leveraging a documented, already created, security standard saves you a lot of time.
+Resources like the Center for Internet Security (CIS) Benchmarks, NIST 800-53, and ISO/IEC 27001 offer well-established control sets for various technologies.
 It also can save you a lot of time on the back end by reducing the time spent answering people’s questions.
 Questions like, ‘Where did this setting come from’, ‘why do we need that turned on’?
 By reflecting your response to an industry-standard you’ll save you time defending the standard.
 All the while, giving you the freedom to adjust the standard to your specific business.

 Some great security standards for operating systems have existed for years.
 CIS provides an extensive list of security standards already available, and often in different levels of risk.